Newflesh313/Red-eye-s-browser/README.md

 Double-click: **`run-browser.bat`**

-The Quantum Browser will launch in its own window!
+The Red eye's Browser will launch in its own window!

 ## Manual Installation (Alternative)